Scholarships & Bursaries

 - if the student is sponsored, on a scholarship or on an exchange program

-Tuition Fee Bursaries are payable only toward the final 12 credit points (4 subjects) of study, and will only be paid towards subjects studied at JCU Brisbane and will not be paid directly to the student in any circumstances.
+For Students who commenced prior to March 2015 Tuition Fee Bursaries are payable only toward the final trimester of study, and will only be paid towards subjects studied at JCU Brisbane and will not be paid directly to the student in any circumstances.

 The bursary will be forfeited if, for any reason the subject is studied at another education provider.